ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 ## Introduction
 If you use [AWS Lambda](https://aws.amazon.com/lambda/){:target="_blank" rel="noopener noreferrer"} in combination with Java runtimes, you will notice (or probably have already noticed) that one of the main setbacks is the cold start time.
 A cold start refers to the process where a Lambda is invoked for the first time and the Lambda has to be initialized.
-AWS needs to create a new function instance and spin it up with every [initialization process](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle-ib){:target="_blank" rel="noopener noreferrer"}.
+AWS needs to create a new function instance and spin it up with every [initialization](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle-ib){:target="_blank" rel="noopener noreferrer"}.

 Depending on your environment and application size, it can take up to 10 seconds to complete the init phase.
-Especially with using frameworks such as Spring Boot where features like dependency injection and component scanning can take a lot of time to initialize.
+Especially when using frameworks such as Spring Boot where features like dependency injection and component scanning can take a lot of time to initialize.
 This is a delay that most, if not all consumers and customers want to avoid as it significantly slows down your application flow in some situations.
 **Do mind** that this is only during the init phase; once the Lambda instance is running, the cold start process is over until the next time your Lambda needs to be instantiated again.